Why your digital transformation is probably doomed

 Formal hierarchical org design; functional silos; command and control operations; focus on in-house expertise

-Flatter, connected, and matrixed org design; minimal hierarchy and cross-functional teams and operations; use of network of expertise – internally and externally
+Flatter, connected, and matrixed org design; minimal hierarchy and cross-functional teams and operations; use of a network of expertise – internally and externally

 Old School Culture